fmorriso/Python-Image-Display-Example/README.md

 ## Usage Notes:

-1. Make sure you have installed all of the packages mentioned in the _*requirements.txt*_ file.
+1. Make sure you have installed all the packages mentioned in the _*requirements.txt*_ file.
+    If you are using a virtual environment and run into permission errors, one solution after setting up the python virtual environment that worked for me is as follows:
+    ```text
+    pip install --no-cache-dir -r requirements.txt
+    ```
 1. Create a `.env` file with the following entries, modified for your specific situation:
     1. IMAGE_FILE_PATH='c:\sample pictures\Penguins.jpg'
     1. WINDOW_SCALE_PCT=40.0